spikecodes/search-engine/README.md

 # Pending Tasks:

-- EC - +2 Word position
+- EC - +2 Word position √
-- search more than 2 words???
+- search more than 2 words √
-- should save 2-gram in different variable???
+- should save 2-gram in different variable √
-- Testing???
+- Testing √